nodeshift/opossum/README.md

 ```

 Once the circuit has opened, a timeout is set based on `options.resetTimeout`.
-When the `resetTimeout` expires, `opossum` will enter the `halfOpen` state and
+When the `resetTimeout` expires, `opossum` will enter the `halfOpen` state.
+Once in the `halfOpen` state, the next time the circuit is fired, the circuit's
-try the action again.
-If successful, the circuit will close and emit the `close`
+action will be executed again.
+If successful, the circuit will close and emit
-event.
+the `close` event.
+If the action fails or times out, it immediately re-enters
+the `open` state.

 When a fallback function is triggered, it's considered a failure, and the
 fallback function will continue to be executed until the breaker is closed.